6th Summit of the Americas: U.S. security misconduct

 One of the women involved in the controversy, Dania Londono Suarez, later told the media about the events.
 She said that she was introduced to the Secret Service agent with whom she spent the night by a friend at the bar.
 The agent then agreed to her services for US$800 at his hotel.
 The next morning she claimed the agent refused to pay her and instead told her to leave the room.
-With the help of two other Secret Service agents she said that she tried to resolve the matter, but her client refused to open the door.
+With the help of two other Secret Service agents, she said that she tried to resolve the matter, but her client refused to open the door.
 After approximately 10:00, she gave up and left the hotel before a police officer encouraged her to share the matter.
-Suarez told W Radio that three Secret Service agents eventually paid her the money she was owed; however, she also added that if she had known that the men were Secret Service agents she would not have told the police about the incident.
-She also said she did not see any confidential information in regards to Obama's visit.
+Suarez told W Radio that three Secret Service agents eventually paid her the money she was owed; however, she also added that if she had known that the men were Secret Service agents, she would not have told the police about the incident.
+She also said she did not see any confidential information in regard to Obama's visit.
 However, she did say that she could have stolen sensitive material given the circumstance that the agent she spent the night with fell asleep.
 She added: "If I was a terrorist I would have been able to do a thousand things."

 As a consequence of the incident, the Secret Service imposed new rules for its employees.
 The changes prohibit agents from visiting "non-reputable establishments" or consuming alcohol ten hours before starting work.
 Additionally, they restrict who is allowed into hotel rooms.

 An investigation by the Homeland Security Office of Inspector General concluded, in September 2012, that 13 agency staffers had "personal encounters" with local women during the summit.
-Three of the women did not ask for money, five asked for money and were paid, four asked for money which was refused, and one asked for money and was paid after requesting police assistance to collect.
+Three of the women did not ask for money; five asked for money and were paid; four asked for money but were refused, and one asked for money and was paid after requesting police assistance to collect.

 During the investigation, an agent involved in the scandal raised concerns that the Secret Service was not consistent in its enforcement of its administrative rules, including a rule requiring agents to report any romantic relationships with foreign nationals.
-Special agent Rafael Prieto, assigned to President Barack Obama's security detail, admitted to investigators that he had been involved a long-term affair with a woman from Mexico; following the admission, Prieto, a married father, was found dead in an apparent suicide.
-According to BBC News, "it is not thought that he had compromised national security with his relationship, but rather violated the agency's own administrative rules by failing to disclose it."
+Special agent Rafael Prieto, assigned to President Barack Obama's security detail, admitted to investigators that he had been involved in a long-term affair with a woman from Mexico; following the admission, Prieto, a married father, was found dead in an apparent suicide.
+According to BBC News, "It is not thought that he had compromised national security with his relationship, but rather violated the agency's own administrative rules by failing to disclose it."